linroger/FinanceCompendium/II. Economics/International/International Economics/VIII - Applications and Policy/21 - The Euro.md

 On the 45-degree line, these two terms are equal, and expected profits will be zero, according to Equation (22-3).
 As in several studies of this sort, on average, the data are aligned close to, but not exactly on, the 45-degree line, so they are not wildly inconsistent with UIP.
 The line-of-best-fit slope is close to 1.
 But the survey data are probably prone to error and cover only some (but not all) of the traders in the market.
 Even using formal statistical tests, it is difficult to reject UIP based on shaky evidence of this sort.
 The hypothesis that UIP holds can typically survive this kind of test.

 Actual Profits On the other hand, we know that actual profits are made.
 It is enlightening to see exactly how they are made by replacing the expected depreciation in panel (a) with actual depreciation, after the fact, or ex post.
-This change is made in
+This change is made in panel (b), which, to be consistent, shows actual profits for the same currencies over the same period.

 # FIGURE 22-6